 You can always soften your presentation with a smile if you’re afraid you will come across as arrogant or aggressive while voicing your opinion.

 Of course, you can’t rely on body language in online communication, but you can use emojis to show that you mean well.
 Fortunately, team communication apps such as Pumble provide myriads of emojis to help you express a range of emotions in a work-friendly manner.

 The aggressive style of communication is focused on winning at all costs — which may often happen at the expense of others.

-They often act like they have more rights and more means to contribute than other people.
-As a result, the importance of the information they are trying to convey may get overshadowed by the inconsiderate way in which they deliver the said information.
+They often act like they have more rights and more means to contribute than others.
+As a result, the importance of the information they are trying to convey may get overshadowed by the inconsiderate way they deliver the said information.